alecgorge/iguana2/README.md

 years | boolean | Default true.
-What artist wouldn't?? track_names | boolean | For very raw sources where we only have filenames track_md5s | boolean
+What artist wouldn't?? track_names | boolean | For very raw sources where we only have filenames track_md5s | boolean review_titles | boolean
+jam_charts | boolean
+setlist\_data\_incomplete | boolean | Sometimes setlist.fm isn't up to date/doesn't go all the way back.
+We should provide info that songs/tours/etc are incomplete

 ### eras